spacetelescope/pastasoss/README.md

 As more and more JWST NIRISS/SOSS data becomes available we plan on updating the tool and reference data files.

-(TBD)To install the package via pip:
+To install the package via pip:
 ```bash
 pip install pastasoss
 ```